 She frequently collaborates in many chamber music festivals throughout the United States including the Santa Fe Chamber Music Festival and Music Mountain, and has been a member of the Lincoln Center Chamber Music Society Two program, where her performance of the Mozart Piano Trio was broadcast on PBS Live from Lincoln Center.

-A Naxos recording artist, her discography spans Scarlatti Sonatas, Liszt Opera Transcriptions, and two volumes of Scriabin works, with upcoming releases of Clementi Sonatas, as well as another volume of Scarlatti Sonatas.
-Ms. Lee’s recording of Re!nvented under the E1 (formerly Koch Classics) label garnered her a feature review in the Gramophone Magazine and the Classical Recording Foundation’s Young Artist of the Year Award.
+A graduate of the Juilliard School, Lee was awarded every prize given to a pianist at Juilliard including the William Petschek Piano Debut Award at Lincoln Center.
+Her discography spans two volumes of Scarlatti Sonatas, Liszt Opera Transcriptions, two volumes of Scriabin works, and Clementi Sonatas on the Naxos label and her eco-awareness album, Re!nvented, label garnered her a feature review in the Gramophone Magazine and the Classical Recording Foundation’s Young Artist of the Year Award.

 Lee is the co-founder and artistic director of Music by the Glass, a concert series dedicated to bringing together young professionals in New York City.
 Lee is an Associate Professor of Piano at the Cincinnati-College Conservatory of Music.